DILCISBoard/E-ARK-CSIP/specification/implementation/metadata/general-requirements/index.md

 ### Referencing other packages
 It is important that external references to related packages, like internal references, are expressed consistently.
 All external references MUST USE `mets/@OBJID` attribute of the package.

+### Examples
+Through out this specification there are fictive examples used.
+This means that the examples uses dvalues from value lists defined in CSIP as well as the elements described through out CSP but other given values are ficitive and dont constititure a real life example.
+More elaborate examples will be made available through guidelines that will be published.